yujiahu415/EZannot/README.md

 <p>&nbsp;</p>

-**Important**: If you are a [LabGym](https://github.com/umyelab/LabGym) or [FluoSA](https://github.com/umyelab/FluoSA) or [Cellan](https://github.com/yujiahu415/Cellan) user, you need to install EZannot under a different version of Python3 or environment.
-For example, if your LabGym/FluoSA/Cellan installed under Python3.10, you need to install EZannot under another version of Python (e.g., Python3.11).
-This is because LabGym/FluoSA/Cellan and EZannot use different versions of PyTorch and different versions of PyTorch cannot be installed within the same Python3 or environment.
+**Important**: If you are a [LabGym](https://github.com/umyelab/LabGym) or [FluoSA](https://github.com/umyelab/FluoSA) user, you need to install EZannot under a different version of Python3 or environment.
+For example, if your LabGym/FluoSA/Cellan installed under Python3.10, you need to install EZannot under another version of Python (e.g., Python3.12).
+This is because LabGym/FluoSA and EZannot use different versions of PyTorch and different versions of PyTorch cannot be installed within the same Python3 or environment.
 You can use commands like `py -3.10` and `py -3.11` to activate different versions of Python3.

 <p>&nbsp;</p>